 General fund resources derive primarily from PIT, sales tax and corporate income tax.
-The former two are particularly important, with an estimated 58% of tax revenues from PIT and another 24% from sales tax in fiscal 2018.
+The former two are particularly important, with an estimated 59% of tax revenues from PIT and another 24% from sales tax in fiscal 2019.
 The PIT is levied at flat rates based on type of income, with a 5.1% rate currently applicable to most categories.
 Under current law the Commonwealth has been gradually lowering the PIT rate to 5%, from a previous level of 5.3%, in 0.05% increments based on a statutory mechanism incorporating Boston-area inflation and baseline revenue growth; no reduction was triggered as of Jan.
-1, 2018, although at present the Commonwealth forecasts that a 0.05% reduction will be triggered as of Jan.
+1, 2018, although the Commonwealth forecasts that a 0.05% reduction will be triggered as of Jan.
 1, 2019.
-Revenues are economically sensitive, particularly PIT receipts from capital gains and receipts from judgments and settlements.
+Revenues are economically sensitive, particularly PIT receipts from capital gains; receipts from judgments and settlements have also been a source of volatility.